 Manually Backup Android Phone Through Google

-Though automatic backup does the job most of the time, it is always good to take extra measures and manually backup your android phone so that your important data like your photos stay secure and don’t get lost while you change your phone.
-Not everything backs up when you turn on the automatic back up option.
+Though automatic backup does the job most of the time, it is always good to take extra measures and manually back up your android phone so that your important data like your photos stay secure and don’t get lost while you charge your phone.
+Not everything backs up when you turn on the automatic backup option.
 You have to upload your pictures separately to keep them safe.

-If you use Google photos, here is how you can back up your pictures.
-If not, then we suggest you download it from play store as it’s a very useful tool.
+If you use Google Photos, here is how you can back up your pictures.
+If not, then we suggest you download it from the play store as it’s a very useful tool.